 generally refrained from reporting breaches to law enforcement to preserve their investments and interests.
 Due to the lack of transparency inherent in a criminal investigation, businesses are unable to answer tough questions from their investors.
-Once law enforcement steps in, businesses are kept in the dark and no longer receive any information regarding the breach.
+Due to the lack of transparency inherent in a criminal investigation, businesses are unable to answer tough questions from their investors.
+Due to the lack of transparency inherent in a criminal investigation, businesses are unable to answer tough questions from their investors.
+Due to the lack of transparency inherent in a criminal investigation, husinesses are unable to answer tough questions from their investors.
 This hinders the company's ability to provide information to their customers regarding the depth of the breach and to effectively pursue its remediation efforts.
+The provide information to their customers regarding the depth of the breach and to effectively pursue its remediation efforts.